kenzoarima/front-end/docs/workshop-main.md

 C1.
 Click on the **Website** tab, and that will open a new tab displaying the e-commerce front end website.
 Try clicking around, browse the items in the catalogue and add them into your cart.

 C2.
+Simulate registering as 2-3 users and repeat step C1.
+This is to facilitate the upcoming tasks.

+C3.
 After browsing around the website, navigate to your one.newrelic.com portal and check that data has been ingested.
 You should see:

 - APMs: sock-shop-frontend, sock-shop-orders, sock-shop-shipping
 - Kubernetes: sock-shop-cluster